-The Society of Geomagnetism and Earth, Planetary and Space Science
+- The Society of Geomagnetism and Earth, Planetary and Space Sciences

 1st EPS Special Award goes to the authors of the following paper.